iphysresearch/GWData-Bootcamp/README.md

 (Under construction)

-## Contributing

-We welcome contributions to enhance course materials.
-Please fork the repository, make your changes, and submit a pull request.

-- Staff: This class is co-taught by [He Wang](https://iphysresearch.github.io/blog/) and (Additional Instructors),
-- Questions: Email us at [📧 taiji@ucas.ac.cn](mailto:taiji@ucas.ac.cn)

 ## Staff
 This class is co-taught by [He Wang](https://iphysresearch.github.io/blog/) and several esteemed colleagues, including guest lecturers and industry experts, whose names will be announced as they join.